 Buffalo wings are a great keto-friendly fast food.
 Many buffalo wings are fried, but several chains may offer low-carb versions that are not fried or not dipped in batter.

-Other sauces like barbecue, honey mustard, or teriyaki can be rather high in carbs, in contrast.
+In contrast, other sauces like barbecue, honey mustard, or teriyaki can be rather high in carbs.

-Buffalo wings also usually come with veggies like carrots and celery, both of which are good keto foods.
+Buffalo wings also usually come with veggies like carrots and celery, which are good keto foods.

 15. Bacon, Sausage, and Eggs